 If you have a commercial building, whether it’s large or small, whatever ways the building is used, it has a plumbing system in it.
 Water flows through that plumbing system.
 How much do you know about that water flow?
 Have you thought about the water pressure in your building?
+Low or inconsistent water pressure is often one of the earliest signs your commercial property has a plumbing problem, and it’s not something to ignore

-Water Pressure Basics
+Understanding Commercial Water Pressure

 Water pressure is measured in PSI or pounds per square inch.
 Commercial buildings generally require water pressure of at least forty PSI, but often sixty or more in order to keep water flowing adequately from all the fixtures in the building.
 This can be measured by attaching a pressure gauge to a faucet or hose bib (a term for the outdoor faucets that hoses attach to).
 If water pressure is too low, there will not be sufficient water flow for a building’s needs.
 Showers may be nothing more than a trickle, toilets may not flush well, and appliances may struggle.
 If water pressure is too high, different problems will result.
 It can cause damage to the piping in the building and the fixtures the water flows from.